Fushuma/Dev_grants/README.md

 ## How to Apply

 1. Add your proposal using the template provided.
-2. Submit a Pull Request to initiate the review process.
+2. Submit (https://github.com/Fushuma/Dev_grants/issues) to initiate the review process.

 ## Join Our Community